Nynuphar/IDEAL-doc/docs/source/appointments.rst

 Here you can specify different things:

-* Types of appointments: *screening, randomization, enrolment, follow-up* and *unplanned*
+* **Type of visit**: *screening, randomization, enrolment, follow-up* and *unplanned*.
+* **Additional name**: this is meant to be used when multiple appointments of the same type (for example, multiple follow-ups) are planned.
+Some studies also have defined names for the specific appointments, which can be specified in this field.
+* **Years from day 1**: years from when patient joins the study.
-* Days from day 1: when patient joins the study
+* **Days from day 1**: days when patient joins the study.
-* Duration: duration of the appointment - this is only relevant when booking the actual/definitive appointment, but it can be edited after.
-The *default* option is 00:30:00 (30 minutes)
+* **Duration**: duration of the appointment - this is only relevant when booking the actual/definitive appointment, and it can be edited after.
+A *default* option is available as 00:30:00 (30 minutes).
-* Day range: this is the tolerance range to book the actual/definitive appointment.
+* **Minus day range**: this is the lower tolerance range to book the actual/definitive appointment.
 It will be calculated around the *days from day 1*.
-The *default* option is 4 days and the *maximum* amount of days is 10.
+The *default* option is -2 days.
+Currently, the minimum *minus day range* is -7.
+* **Plus day range**: this is the top tolerance range to book the actual/definitive appointment.
+It will be calculated around the *days from day 1*.
+The *default* option is 2 days.
+Currently, the maximum *plus day range* is 7.

+.. note:: **Day 1** here will be the "reference" day from which the appointments dates are calculated.
+Depending on the study, it will vary.
+For example, for the STCS it will be the transplant date.

 See below the appointment schedule for the study *Wine and Cheese*.